canmet-energy/docker-adlmflexnetserver/README.md

  8. rename/create the file to be named 'adsk_server.lic'
  9. Save this file to your host in the /var/flexlm/adsk_server.lic

-## Create Docker Container and start service.
+### Create Docker Container and start service.
 Type the following command.
 ```sh
 docker run -d  --mac-address="<Your:Mac:address:separated:by:colons>" -h <Your IP Address> -v /var/flexlm/adsk_server.lic:/usr/local/flexlm/licenses/license.dat:ro -p 2080:2080 -p 27000-27009:27000-27009 --restart=always canmet/docker-adlmflexnetserver
 ```
-This will now launcht the licence server
+This will now launch the licence server

 ### Logging